MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 SKU availability differs based on selected:

-* Region&mdash;Not all SKUs are available in all regions or availability zones, refer the respective compute sku page for regional availability.
+* **Region**&mdash;Not all SKUs are available in all regions or availability zones, refer the respective compute sku page for regional availability.
-* Subscription&mdash;certain SKUs might only be available for a particular customer segment.
-If a SKU isn't available for your subscription in a location or zone that meets your business needs, submit a SKU request to Azure Support.
+* **Subscription**&mdash;certain SKUs might only be available for a particular customer segment.
+If a SKU isn't available for your subscription in a location or zone that meets your business needs, submit a [SKU request](/azure/general/region-access-request-process) to Azure Support.

 ### Compute SKU options